Dog Bites and Homeowners’ Insurance

 Part of the recent uptick in claim costs have to do with rising medical costs.

-But it’s worth noting that many insurers are seeking to limit their exposure and reduce legal expenses.
+But our Fort Lauderdale lawyers should note that many insurers are seeking to limit their exposure and reduce legal expenses.
 Most policies as it is typically limit liability at somewhere between $100,000 and $300,000.
 If the claim is higher than that limit, than the dog’s owner is responsible for whatever the excess, unless he or she has umbrella coverage or excess coverage or some type of specific canine liability policy.

 While some insurers don’t inquire about the type of breed or track the dogs involved in these incidents, that is beginning to change.